Physical processes in protoplanetary disks: Single and collective particle evolution

 \subsection{Streaming instability}

 Youdin \& Goodman \cite{youdin05} demonstrated that the aerodynamically coupled system of gas and solids, described by the NSH equilibrium, is linearly unstable to the growth of perturbations.
 The instability, known as the {\em streaming instability} by (very rough) analogy with the two-stream instability of plasmas, taps the free energy present in the relative motion between the solid and gaseous fluids, which is ultimately sustained by the background gradient in the pressure.
-It provides the best-studied route to forming planetesimals (km or larger bodies that are largely decoupled from the gas) from smaller solids with $\tau_s \sim 1$ or less.
+It provides a physically plausible route to forming planetesimals (km or larger bodies that are largely decoupled from the gas) rapidly from smaller solids with $\tau_s \sim 1$ or less.

 The pre-requisites for the existence of the streaming instability are two-way aerodynamic coupling between gas and dust within a rotating system (with shear and Coriolis force).
 A minimal mathematical analysis can be performed in the ``terminal velocity approximation", in which the relative velocity between gas and dust is,